 - When using soft wax, the process is much the same, but you’ll be using strips to remove your wax.
 Apply wax to the leg in the direction of hair growth with a spatula (or directly to the skin with a Roll-On Wax cartridge), and smooth wax strips over the application area.

 - Remove strips with soft wax parallel to the skin in the opposite direction of hair growth, and without pulling up on the strip or skin.

 Following your waxing session, make sure to apply your post-waxing care products to your freshly waxed legs to ensure that your skin is left soothed, moisturized, and to prevent ingrown hairs.

 Post Leg Waxing Care

 Following a professional or at-home waxing, it’s normal to experience slight redness, irritation, or inflammation throughout the freshly waxed area.
-If you experience this sort of irritation, you might wonder how to make legs smooth after waxing, but the solution is very simple.
-Skin is easily soothed by practicing proper post-wax care.
+If you experience this sort of irritation, you might wonder how to make legs smooth after waxing, but the solution is very simple: post-wax care!

-Now that you’ve learned all of the reasons behind waxing your legs, how leg waxing stacks up with shaving your legs, as well as the processes involved with both professional and at-home leg waxing services, you have all of the tools you need to make an informed decision as to your future with leg waxing.
+Now that you’ve learned all of the reasons behind waxing your legs, how leg waxing stacks up to shaving your legs, as well as the processes involved with both professional and at-home leg waxing services, you have all of the tools you need to make an informed decision as to your future with the process.